-In preparing the condensed consolidated financial statements as of and for the three and nine months periods ended September 30, 2019, the Company identified errors in its historical accounting for revenues, contractual allowances, allowance for doubtful accounts and certain other items.
-The identified errors impacted the Company's 2017 annual financial statements, 2018 quarterly and annual financial statements and its 2019 quarterly financial statements.
-In accordance with SEC Staff Accounting Bulletin No. 99, "Materiality," and SEC Staff Accounting Bulletin No. 108,"Considering the Effects of Prior Year Misstatements when Quantifying Misstatements in Current Year Financial Statements;" the Company evaluated the errors and has determined that the related impacts were not material to any prior annual or interim period, but that correcting the cumulative impact of such errors would be significant to our results of operations for the three and nine months ended September 30, 2019.
-Accordingly, the Company has determined that it will revise its previously issued financial statements to correct for such errors.
-In connection with correcting for these newly identified errors, we have also corrected other immaterial errors which were previously accounted for as out-of-period adjustments in the period of identification.
-A summary of the revisions to certain previously reported financial information is included in Note 13.
-Revision of Prior Period Financial Statements.
-The accompanying notes to these consolidated financial statements have also been adjusted to incorporate the revised amounts, where applicable.
+In 2019, and as previously disclosed in the Company's Quarterly Report on Form 10-Q for the three and nine-months ended September 30, 2019, the Company identified errors in its historical accounting for revenues, contractual allowances, allowance for doubtful accounts and certain other items.
+The identified errors impacted the Company's accompanying 2017 annual financial statements, 2018 unaudited quarterly and audited annual financial statements and its 2019 unaudited first and second quarter financial statements.
+In accordance with SEC Staff Accounting Bulletin No. 99, "Materiality," and SEC Staff Accounting Bulletin No. 108,"Considering the Effects of Prior Year Misstatements when Quantifying Misstatements in Current Year Financial Statements;" the Company evaluated the errors and determined that the related impacts were not material to any prior annual or interim period, but that correcting the cumulative impact of such errors would be significant to its results of operations for the three and nine months ended September 30, 2019 and the year-ended December 31, 2019.
+Accordingly, the Company has revised its previously issued financial statements to correct for such immaterial errors.
+A summary of the impact of the revisions to our previously issued interim financial statements for the three months ended March 31, 2019 is included in Note 13, Revision of Prior Period Financial Statements.
+The affected balances in the accompanying footnotes to these consolidated financial statements have also been revised accordingly.